ryan-story/pmpp/chapter-15/README.md

 We have two vertices at level 3: `4` and `6` - so two threads will iterate.

-This is also the last iteration, as no new vertices will be added and none of the therads will set `newVertexVisited` to 1.
+This is also the last iteration, all of the vertices are already visited so, no new vertices will be added and none of the therads will set flag `newVertexVisited` to 1.

 **ii.
 If a vertex-centric pull implementation is used:**